plausible/website/_posts/2024-03-18-gdpr-compliant-web-analytics-without-consent-a-guide-by-a-data-protection-lawyer.md

 Furthermore, since Plausible Analytics [does not collect personal data for advertising purposes or similar](https://plausible.io/privacy-focused-web-analytics), this practice can be regarded as a legitimate interest of the website operator (Art.
 6 (1) (f) GDPR).

-In this case, no explicit consent of the users is required, as the processing is carried out in a manner that does not unreasonably prejudice the rights of the users.
+This perspective aligns with the views of the French data protection authority, CNIL, as detailed [in their guidelines](https://www.cnil.fr/en/sheet-ndeg16-use-analytics-your-websites-and-applications) on the use of analytics in websites and applications.

 ### Legal assessment of Google Analytics 4